amritavarshini04/Elevate_labs_tasks/README.md

 # Elevate_labs_tasks
-This I'm doing as part of my ML internship with Elevate laba
+This I'm doing as part of my ML internship with Elevate labs